‘Grand Theft Auto: San Andreas’ Is Now Backwards Compatible On The Xbox One

 According to Xbox News, both the original Xbox and Xbox 360 version of GTA: San Andreas have become backwards compatible on the Xbox One.
 However, gamers will not be able to transfer any of their saved progress from their old Xbox consoles to the Xbox One.
 As if to make up for their lost progress in the game, Xbox owners will get to play GTA: San Andreas with Xbox 360 graphics.
 The upgraded features include a higher resolution for the game, enhanced draw distances, and Achievements.

 Since nothing was mentioned about the game saves of those who owned the Xbox 360 version of GTA: San Andreas, it may be safe to assume that Xbox 360 player can transfer their saved data from their old console to their Xbox One.
 GTA: San Andreas received favorable reviews when it was first released.
-It currently has a score of 93 in Metacritic.
+It currently has a score of 93 on Metacritic.
 San Andreas really added to the world Rockstar built in its Grand Theft Auto franchise.
 Its gameplay was good and it kept gamers busy.
 There was always something to do in San Andreas’ vast, expansive world.

 GTA San Andreas, Midnight Club LA and Table Tennis Now Playable on @Xbox One with Backward Compatibility: https://t.co/UzwuIo96g1 pic.twitter.com/1QINmZRWY2